-For audits, engagement quality reviews are performed by audit partners in compliance with local legislation and professional standards for audits of all public interest entities and other entities selected based on their risk profile.
-The Region AMP and Region PPD approves the assignment of the engagement quality reviewer to each applicable engagement.
+For audits, engagement quality reviews are performed by audit partners in compliance with professional standards for audits of all listed companies, all public interest entities and those considered to need close monitoring.
+The Country AMP (or Country Audit Leader) and Country PPD approves the assignment of the engagement quality reviewer to each applicable engagement.